 SLA’s are in place with Learning Support Service, Educational Psychology and Educational Welfare to help support all students, and we have regular liaison meetings with attached workers from SENAT, CAMH and Social Care to flag up any issues or students of concern.

-Training needs are identified via Team meetings with their SLT link, visa staff in the appraisal system or in response to issues within each cohort or around the specifics of new students joining the service.
+Training needs are identified via Team meetings with their SLT link, via the appraisal system or in response to issues within each cohort or around the specifics of new students joining the service.
 Recent training has included topics such as bereavement, attachment disorders, positive handling, safeguarding and County Lines / online Grooming.
 This is overseen by the ACE SENCo.

 |13.
 How will ACE support CYP in moving on to another school or college or to the next key stage in their education or life?|